 Because antioxidants—which include enzymes, polyphenols and other substances, such as vitamin C, vitamin E, and beta carotene—are capable of counteracting the damaging effects of oxidation (free radical damage), they are often described as an army of Pac-Man characters hunting down and gobbling up free radicals.
 But that’s not exactly right.
 It’s more accurate to say that antioxidants neutralize rather than destroy free radicals.
 But however you think of it, balancing the effects of oxidative stress results in less free radical damage.
 Need proof?
 Consider a cut apple, which after a short time exposed to air, turns brown as free radical damage (oxidation) does its its dirty work on the fruit’s flesh.
 Sprinkle those apple slices with antioxidant-rich lemon juice, however, and they remain fresh looking for much longer.

-It’s not necessarily a straight shot from cell damage to aging, however.
-Indeed, as researchers note in The Journals of Gerontology, “human aging is characterized by a chronic, low-grade inflammation, a phenomenon often termed ‘inflammaging.’”
-Another group of researchers agrees, writing in Dermatology Research and Practice that there are two theories for aging: the first “focuses on reduced cellular lifespan, decreased responsiveness and functionality, and dysfunctional immune responses,” while the second “points towards environmental damages, focusing on DNA damage, inflammation and free radical formation.”
+As researchers note in The Journals of Gerontology, “human aging is characterized by a chronic, low-grade inflammation, a phenomenon often termed ‘inflammaging.’”
+Another group of researchers agrees, writing in Dermatology Research and Practice that there are two theories for aging: the first focuses on reduced cellular lifespan, decreased responsiveness and functionality, and dysfunctional immune responses,” while the second “points towards environmental damages, focusing on DNA damage, inflammation and free radical formation.

-The authors of the cancer study add, however, that antioxidants show great promise in protecting cells.
-“Evidence is accumulating that dietary changes and special nutrients may help to reduce oxidative stress, free radical formation and thereby slow down the skin damage process,” they write, noting that while the primary treatment of photoaging is photoprotection, “secondary treatment could be achieved with the use of antioxidants.”
+But antioxidants can help with this.
+According to the authors of research published in Oxidative Medicine and Cellular Longevity: “Evidence is accumulating that dietary changes and special nutrients may help to reduce oxidative stress, free radical formation and thereby slow down the skin damage process.”
+They noted that while the primary treatment of photoaging is photoprotection, “secondary treatment could be achieved with the use of antioxidants.”

 Oxidative stress, then, is an imbalance between free radicals and antioxidants—with free radicals coming out on top.
 Our goal, of course, is to flip that imbalance.
 Which is why the first line of defense against free radical scavenging is to limit environmental assaults to the skin by wearing a hat, applying chemical-free sunscreen and avoiding cigarette smoke and other chemical pollutants.